-The Fixed Rate Notes bear interest at 5.216%, payable quarterly.
-The Fixed Rate Notes have scheduled principal payments while the Variable Funding Notes require no scheduled principal payments.
-The Fixed Rate Notes scheduled principal payments are \$23.6 million in each of 2013 and 2014, \$29.5 million in 2015, \$37.4 million in 2016, \$39.4 million in each of 2017 and 2018, and \$9.8 million in 2019.
-During fiscal 2012, the Company made principal payments of approximately \$17.7 million.
-If the Company meets certain conditions, including a maximum leverage ratio of 4.5x total debt to EBITDA, it may elect to not make the scheduled principal payments on the Fixed Rate Notes.
-If the leverage ratio subsequently exceeds 4.5x, it must make up the payments it had elected not to make.
+The Fixed Rate Notes bear interest at 5.216% payable quarterly.
+The Fixed Rate Notes have scheduled principal amortization payments while the Variable Funding Notes require no scheduled principal amortization payments.
+The Fixed Rate Notes future scheduled principal amortization payments are \$23.6 million in 2014, \$29.5 million in 2015, \$37.4 million in 2016, \$39.4 million in each of 2017 and 2018, and \$9.8 million in 2019.
+During fiscal 2013, the Company made principal payments of approximately \$23.6 million.
+If the Company meets certain conditions, including maximum leverage ratios of less than 4.5x total debt to EBITDA, as defined in the related agreements, it may elect to not make the scheduled principal amortization payments on the Fixed Rate Notes.
+If one of the leverage ratios subsequently exceeds 4.5x, it must make up the payments it had elected not to make.
 The expected repayment date for the Fixed Rate Notes is January 2019, with legal final maturity in January 2042.